diskoverdata/diskover-docs/source_files/software_overview.md

 Diskover allows all end-users to have access to the data via a global index  in a read-only format, for them to make informed decisions, and then in turn for the System Administrators to curate the data in a secure and controlled environment.

 Your System Administrator creates all [login](#login) accounts.
 Depending on your data relation needs within your scope of work, your account level will be as an end-user or an admin, the latter allowing for additional editing access (reports, etc.).
-While working with Diskover as an end-user, you might come across the icon below, indicating that you need to communicate any requests with someone with an admin level account.
+While working with Diskover as an end-user, you might come across the icon below, indicating that you need to communicate any requests with someone with an admin-level account.

 ![Image: Admin User Required](images/image_admin_user_required.png)